bghira/SimpleTuner/OPTIONS.md

                         used to speed up training.
 For more information, see h ttps://pytorch.org/docs/stable/notes/cuda.html#tensorf
                         loat-32-tf32-on-ampere-devices
+  --validation_using_datasets
+                        When set, validation will use images sampled randomly from each dataset for validation.
+Be mindful of privacy issues when publishing training data to the internet.
   --webhook_config WEBHOOK_CONFIG
                         The path to the webhook configuration file.
 This file should be a JSON file with the following format: